Céline une seule fois / Live 2013: Content

-On 14 April 2014, Dion's official website announced that the one-night only Céline... une seule fois show on the historic Plains of Abraham in Quebec City will be released on 19 May 2014.
-The set titled Céline une seule fois / Live 2013 will include a DVD/Blu-ray of the entire concert and two live CDs which also include four bonus tracks from Dion's 2013 sold-out Paris shows.
-The show opens with "Ce n'était qu'un rêve", Dion's debut single from 1981, and contains her greatest hits, including tracks from her recent commercially successful French-language release Sans attendre and the world debut of the single "Loved Me Back to Life" from her same-titled album, released later that year.
-Taped shortly after the Lac-Mégantic derailment, Dion dedicated the show to the victims of the train crash that killed forty-seven on 6 July 2013.
-The four bonus tracks include: "Tout l'or des hommes", "Un garçon pas comme les autres (Ziggy)", "Water and a Flame" and "Regarde-moi" from D'eux.
-The concert also includes duet with Jean-Marc Couture on "J'irai où tu iras".
-Couture, winner of Star Académie in 2012, was also the opening act for Céline... une seule fois.
-The performance of "Loved Me Back to Life" was used as a music video for this single and released on 18 September 2013.
+On 14 April 2014, Dion's official website announced that the one-night-only Céline... une seule fois show on the historic Plains of Abraham in Quebec City would be released on 19 May 2014.
+The set, titled Céline une seule fois / Live 2013, includes a DVD/Blu-ray of the full concert and two live CDs, which also contain four bonus tracks from Dion's 2013 sold-out Paris shows.
+The show opens with "Ce n'était qu'un rêve", Dion's debut single from 1981, and includes many of her best-known songs, including tracks from her commercially successful French-language album Sans attendre and the world debut of the single "Loved Me Back to Life" from her album of the same name, released later that year.
+Recorded shortly after the Lac-Mégantic derailment, Dion dedicated the performance to the victims of the train crash that killed 47 people on 6 July 2013.
+The four bonus tracks are "Tout l'or des hommes", "Un garçon pas comme les autres (Ziggy)", "Water and a Flame", and "Regarde-moi" from D'eux.
+The concert also includes a duet with Jean-Marc Couture on "J'irai où tu iras".
+Couture, winner of Star Académie in 2012, also served as the opening act for Céline... une seule fois.
+The performance of "Loved Me Back to Life" was used as the music video for the single and was released on 18 September 2013.

 Singles

-"Celle qui m'a tout appris" was chosen as the first single from Céline une seule fois / Live 2013 and fourth from Sans attendre.
+"Celle qui m'a tout appris" was issued as a promotional single from Céline une seule fois / Live 2013.
 On 8 April 2014, it was sent to radio in France.
 On 29 April 2014, the song was also released to Canadian radio stations.
-The music video for "Celle qui m'a tout appris" taken from the Céline... une seule fois concert was uploaded onto Dion's official Vevo channel on 6 May 2014.
+The music video for "Celle qui m'a tout appris", taken from the Céline... une seule fois concert, was uploaded to Dion's official Vevo channel on 6 May 2014.

 Promotion

 On 10 August 2013, Céline... une seule fois became available on Quebec's Vidéotron pay TV and pay-per-view (PPV).
-On 29 November 2013, the concert re-titled Celine Dion Only Once was broadcast in Latin America on DirecTV (Argentina, Chile, Colombia, Ecuador, Peru and Venezuela).
-In December 2013, it was also broadcast on three European channels: Swiss RTS Deux (24 December), French D8 (25 December) and Belgian La Une (31 December; rebroadcast on 5 January 2014).
+On 29 November 2013, the concert, re-titled Celine Dion Only Once, was broadcast in Latin America on DirecTV (Argentina, Chile, Colombia, Ecuador, Peru, and Venezuela).
+In December 2013, it was also broadcast on three European channels: Swiss RTS Deux (24 December), French D8 (25 December), and Belgian La Une (31 December; rebroadcast on 5 January 2014).
 On 20 April 2014, Céline... une seule fois was broadcast on TVA in Canada.
-It was later nominated for the Félix Award for Television Show of the Year - Music but lost to La Voix.
-The trailer for Céline une seule fois / Live 2013 was uploaded onto Dion's official Vevo channel on 28 April 2014.
+It was later nominated for the Félix Award for Television Show of the Year – Music, but lost to La Voix.
+The trailer for Céline une seule fois / Live 2013 was uploaded to Dion's official Vevo channel on 28 April 2014.
 Four days later, Dion's official website released photos from the Céline une seule fois / Live 2013 booklet.